merauluka/sendgrid-integration/README.md

 for bug reports or questions about this module.
 If you want more info about SendGrid services, contact [SendGrid](https://sendgrid.com).

-This module uses a wrapper library for the SendGrid API.
-At the moment the wrapper library is for V2 of the API.
-V3 upgrade is being developed.
+This module uses a PHP wrapper library for the SendGrid API.
+This library supports v3 of the API.

 FUNCTIONALITY
 --------------------------------------------------------------------------------